NJ lawmakers to vote in joint hearing on marijuana bills

-NEW JERSEY --New Jersey lawmakers are expected to take the next step toward legalizing marijuana on Monday.
+NEW JERSEY --New Jersey lawmakers are set to consider legislation to legalize recreational cannabis.

-A joint hearing will be held on proposed legislation to legalize recreational marijuana.
+A joint Democrat-led Assembly and Senate committee is scheduled to discuss the package of measures Monday.

-The bills include legalizing one ounce of marijuana for adults over 21, while laying out a plan to expunge criminal records for certain marijuana crimes.
+The legislation legalizes an ounce of marijuana for adults 21 and old, sets up a five-person cannabis commission and taxes the sale of cannabis at 12 percent.

 ----------